elessar001/Getting-and-Cleaning-Data/CodeBook.md

 + Its activity label.
 + An identifier of the subject who carried out the experiment.

-Section 1.
-Merge the training and the test sets to create one data set.

-After setting the source directory for the files, read into tables the data located in

-features.txt
-activity_labels.txt
-subject_train.txt
-x_train.txt
-y_train.txt
-subject_test.txt
-x_test.txt
-y_test.txt
-Assign column names and merge to create one data set.
+## Data Transformations

+### Merging Test and Training Data Sets

+First column names and activity labels were applied to training and test data respectively.
+Then the training and test data were merged to form a new data set

-Section 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+### Extracting only the measurements on the mean and standard deviation for each measurement.

-Create a logcal vector that contains TRUE values for the ID, mean and stdev columns and FALSE values for the others.
-Subset this data to keep only the necessary columns.
+A logical vector was created that contained TRUE values for columns with ID, and columns with "Mean" and "StdDev" in column labels.
+The logical vector was used to subset the merged data set to retain the required columns.

-Section 3.
-Use descriptive activity names to name the activities in the data set
+### Using descriptive activity names to name the activities in the data set

-Merge data subset with the activityType table to cinlude the descriptive activity names
+The activity type was combined with the merged data subset to use decriptive activity names for the variables in the data set.

-Section 4.
-Appropriately label the data set with descriptive activity names.
+### Appropriately label the data set with descriptive activity names.

-Use gsub function for pattern replacement to clean up the data labels.
+Using gsub function for pattern replacement to clean up the data labels.

-Section 5.
-Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+### Create a second, independent tidy data set with the average of each variable for each activity and each subject.

 Per the project instructions, we need to produce only a data set with the average of each veriable for each activity and subject